How To Convert a Golf Cart To Lithium Batteries

 Can Any Golf Cart Be Converted to Lithium Batteries?

-Most golf carts can be converted to lithium batteries, including popular models like Club Car, EZGO, Yamaha, and Icon, but compatibility depends on the cart's electrical system and physical design.
-Older models or gas-powered carts may require significant modifications, such as upgrading the controller or wiring harness, which can increase costs.
-To confirm compatibility:
+Most electric golf carts, including models from Club Car, EZGO, Yamaha, and Icon, can be converted to lithium batteries.
+Compatibility depends on the electrical system and available space.
+Older carts may require additional upgrades such as controller or wiring modifications.

 Is It Worth Converting a Golf Cart to Lithium Batteries?